- Luxury Self Catering

 The canal rises from Clachnaharry and its sea lock on the Beauly Firth to mighty Loch Ness, and then charts a route through the Highlands to Fort William and the sea.
 It’s a masterpiece built by Thomas Telford in the early 19th century.
 Clachnaharry is an old fishing village from the late 18th century.
 It has history going further back, but what you can see is mainly late 18th and 19th-century buildings.
 The Far North Line railway also passes through Clachnaharry.
 The village has a wonderful inn which is only two minutes’ walk from Sea Lock Cottage.
 The village is now a part of Inverness, which you can walk into along the canal and footpaths.

-The centre of the city is 1½ miles away, so you have the best of both worlds: a coastal village setting with sea views, but the restaurants, bars and cafes of Inverness only a walk away.
+The centre of the city is 1½ miles away, so you have the best of both worlds: a coastal village setting with sea views.
+A car is recommended for accessing the best of the area.
 Book Sealock Cottage now and be forever glad you did so!
-Beach 15 miles.